E-safety

 If you need to report a concern to the Academy, you can email: refernow@ukat.org

-Or you can speak to your Personal Tutor, Mrs Sanger (E-Safety lead) or Mrs Franquiera, Mrs Kadejoh, Ms Knight (our Wellbeing Team).
+Or you can speak to your Personal Tutor, Mrs Sanger (E-Safety lead) or Ms Rogers, Ms Kadejoh, Ms Knight and Mrs Rose (our Student Support Team).